 In October 2008, The City's first-ever Office of Sustainability and Energy Efficiency was created to provide guidance on greening the City's operations and facilities.

 The Sustainability Coordinator is tasked with implementing the municipal recommendations of the Pittsburgh Climate Action Plan, adopted in August 2008, as well as collaborating with individuals from all departments to strengthen existing environmental initiatives and ensure that sustainability is integrated into all City operations.
 Learn more about the City's climate protection initiatives.

 Since its creation, the office has led initiatives to reduce energy use in City-owned buildings, utilize solar energy in City operations and involve citizens through activities like recycling and tree planting.
 To learn about these projects and how you can get involved in making Pittsburgh a green city, explore the links on the right.

-In February 2009, Mayor Ravenstahl created the City Sustainability Committee, an internal steering body to guide the sustainability initiatives of the City.
+In February 2009, the City Sustainability Committee was convened as an internal steering body to guide the sustainability initiatives of the City.
 In November 2009, City Council adopted a code change to make this an official commission of the City.

 The Sustainability Commission has eleven members- the Sustainability Coordinator, the Energy and Utilities Manager, the Recycling Supervisor, the Urban Forester, and a representative of the Mayor's Office, City Council, Public Works, City Planning, Public Safety, Personnel, and Finance.